Faculty

 Kathleen Rauch, RN, MSHQS, BSN, CPHQ

-Vice President, Quality Advocacy, Research and Innovation and Post-acute and Continuing Care
+Vice President, Quality Advocacy, Research and Innovation

 HANYS

 Kathleen Rauch has more than 20 years of experience in healthcare quality, patient safety and regulatory and accreditation compliance.
 Working in the acute care setting, she has served as a lead on initiatives for adopting the Just Culture methodology, achieving zero preventable harm and implementing strategies to improve performance on value-based payment programs.
-Rauch has been published in the Journal for Healthcare Quality and has served as a presenter at regional conferences where she has shared readmission reduction strategies.
+Rauch has been published in the Journal of Healthcare Quality and has served as a presenter at regional conferences where she has shared readmission reduction strategies.
+As vice president of HANYS’ QARI division, Rauch provides strategic direction, planning, coordination and oversight for development and execution of HANYS’ quality and patient safety agenda.
+She oversees numerous quality improvement grant projects, directs the formulation of advocacy and education strategies for HANYS’ quality agenda, collaborates with HANYS’ members, advocates on their behalf with regulators and policymakers and develops collaboratives and other educational resources.
+She holds a Master of Science in healthcare quality and safety from Thomas Jefferson University.

 Stephen Sauer, PhD